bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-07-customer-rewards-program.md

 ### Project Description

-[Swell Loyalty & Referrals](https://www.yotpo.com/platform/loyalty/) is a rewards program that maximizes customer engagement and increases lifetime value on ecommerce platforms, by awarding points for actions and purchases which are redeemable as discounts in checkout.
+[Swell Loyalty & Referrals](https://www.yotpo.com/platform/loyalty/) is a rewards program that maximizes customer engagement and increases lifetime value on eCommerce platforms, by awarding points for actions and purchases which are redeemable as discounts in checkout.

-The goal of this project was to develop a custom Wordpress/WooCommerce plugin for hempbombs.com to integrate with Swell through their widgets, JavaScript SDK, and REST API.
+The goal of this project was to develop a custom Wordpress/WooCommerce plugin for an eCommerce site to integrate with Swell through their widgets, JavaScript SDK, and REST API.

 ### Contributions

 My primary lead contributions were:

 - Spearheaded project from inception to completion, handling coordination, estimates, and burndown
-- Worked with marketing team to help:
+- Worked with the marketing team to help:
   - develop requirements from Swell technical feature set and constraints
   - leverage dynamic Swell widgets on site pages they published
 - Orchestrated multi-deployment rollout gradually and without issue